Inhomogeneous 2D Navier--Stokes equations: Existence, uniqueness, stability, continuity in time and energy conservation of weak solutions: Introduction

 \begin{theorem}[Existence and uniqueness for the two-dimensional homogeneous Navier-Stokes system] For every $u_0 \in L^2_\sigma(\R^2)$, the two-dimensional homogeneous Navier-Stokes equations admit unique global-in-time Leray--Hopf solution $u$ which satisfies the energy equality and we have

 \end{theorem}

 In the case of variable densities, the existence results of Leray--Hopf solutions, in the absence of vacuum, date back to \cite{Kazhikhov1974} and, in the presence of vacuum, to \cite{Simon1990}.
 A wide variety of existence results can be found in \cite{LionsVol11996}.
 Many possible configurations of vacuum, unbounded densities and even the case of variable viscosity were covered.
-Nevertheless, the uniqueness of Leray--Hopf solutions, sometimes referred to as Lions' problem, was open for many years. \smallbreak In this paper we prove an analogue of \cref{thm:globalwellposedness2d} for the system \cref{eq:ins} provided that the initial data $(\rho_0,u_0)$ satisfy \cref{ass:data1}.
-Our main result reads as follows.
+Nevertheless, the uniqueness of Leray--Hopf solutions, sometimes referred to as Lions' problem, was open for many years which was eventually resolved in \cite{HaoShaoWeiZhang2024} in the absence of vacuum. \smallbreak In this paper we give a new proof an analogue of \cref{thm:globalwellposedness2d} for the system \cref{eq:ins} provided that the initial data $(\rho_0,u_0)$ satisfy \cref{ass:data1}.
+Before we can state our main result, we need the following definition.